Utah United

 Utah United is an American soccer club based in Orem, Utah, competing in the Mountain Division of USL League Two (men) and USL W League (women).
 The men began play in the 2024 season and the women in 2025.
 The teams play their home matches at Clyde Field on the campus of Utah Valley University.

+The club has also a U20 team.

 History

 The club was founded in 2023 by Mark Davis and Travis Hill.
 It is based in Orem and plays matches at Clyde Field.

 Utah United men made their league debut on May 23, 2024, defeating Colorado International Soccer Academy 3–0 on the road.
 The team finished third in the USL2 Mountain Division behind Boulder County United and Flatirons SC.

 The men finished considerably better in the 2025 season, earning first place in the Mountain Division.

 The women's team began play in the USL W League in the 2025 season.
 They did well, winning their division to qualify for the league playoffs, progressing through the playoffs, and ultimately winning the final to become 2025 USL W champions.